henhal/serverless-plugin-layer-manager/README.md

 That's it!
 You may now reference your layers from functions in the same file like

 ```
+# OPTIONAL: If you like to run the npm install command with --unsafe-perm flag .e.g "npm install --unsafe-perm"
+# useful if you have a preinstall/postinstall script that needs to run as root
+custom:
+  plugin:
+    layerManager:
+      NodeLayers:
+        unSafePermissions: true

 layers:
   lib:
     path: lib